Skip to content

 3. Click Load from file/folder or Import.

-5. The plugin will create token sets for light and dark.
+5. The plugin will create token sets for primitives, light, and dark.

 Native Figma Variables are powerful but have a stricter structure.
 Currently, the best way to import DTCG tokens into native variables is via a plugin that handles the conversion, or by using Tokens Studio’s “Create Variables” feature.